tpoisot/bipy/reference/classes/tests/index.md

 This class is used to assess the significancy of the nested or modular pattern of a bipartite network, against a sample of random networks obtained through one of the four currently implemented [null models]({{ site.url }}/reference/nulls/wrapper/).
 The references to the methods used are described in the relevant pages.

+The general principle behing the analyses is as follows.
+Given a network for which we know the value of one metric (e.g. nestedness), $N$, we want to know if this value is significantly different than what whould be expected at random.
+We generate a series of pseudo-random networks under certain rules, and for each of them, calculate the same metric, so that we have a pseudo-random distribution $N'$.
+If the value of this metric in the original network is obtained by chance, the mean of the distribution of $N-N'$ will not be different from 0.
+This is assessed by doing a two-tailed one sample t-test, and checking that 0 falls within the [95 % confidence interval predicted through a Bayesian method](http://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.bayes_mvs.html).

 ## Starting a test

 The `__init__` method of the `test` class requires the following arguments: